 NCAS provides a three-part competency assessment for internationally-educated health practitioners (IEPs) — including health care assistants, licensed practical nurses, registered nurses, and psychiatric nurses — who hope to practice in British Columbia.
 We also assess health care professionals returning to practice, and health care assistants trained in other jurisdictions.

 NCAS is one critical tool that our community partners use to determine whether IEPs are ready to practice safely, ethically and competently in the provincial workforce.
 It's made up of three assessments: a Computer-based Assessment, a Simulation Lab Assessment, and an Oral Assessment that takes place at the same time as the SLA.
 All three are necessary in order to complete the assessment process.

 NCAS offers a consistent approach for evaluating the extent to which an IEP’s competencies are substantially equivalent to those of a Canadian health professional entering practice.
 NCAS also provides an opportunity for internationally educated and re-entry nurses to demonstrate their current competence to practice, competence that may not have been evidenced by a paper assessment.
 The NCAS assessment process is a mandatory registration requirement for some regulatory organizations.

 Who We Assess

-NCAS was born of the collaborative efforts of the BC Care Aide and Community Health Worker Registry, the College of Licensed Practical Nurses of BC, the College of Registered Nurses of BC, the College of Registered Psychiatric Nurses of BC, as well as the Government of BC's Ministry of Health.
-CRNBC is currently acting as the operator of NCAS.
+NCAS was born of the collaborative efforts of the BC Care Aide and Community Health Worker Registry, the BC College of Nursing Professionals, as well as the Government of BC's Ministry of Health.
+BCCNP is currently acting as the operator of NCAS.